concurrency/nocc/README.md

 compiler framework, of sorts, with particular source languages and output targets added on as needed.
 Languages are generally compiled for a single (fixed) target, though there is scope for flexibility.

+__NOTE__: the compiler is undergoing some structural work to change it from 32-bit to 64-bit.
+The code as it was on 08/07/2016 is in the "32bit" branch.
+So for a while, it'll probably not work right.

 ## Well Supported

 Currently implemented to a fairly reasonable extent: